+An entity can recognize income from the employee retention credit in the period in which it determines that the conditions have been substantially met, which will require an evaluation to determine if the credit application process is more than an administrative obstacle to receiving the credits or just an administrative obstacle to receiving the credits.
+Once the entity has determined that the conditions have been met, it can recognize the employee retention credit as income for that period.
 However, institutions should remember that their request for credit could be denied even if the institution believes that it has met the terms of the program.
 Disaster loan counselors can help your business with the complex and confusing employee retention credit (ERC) and employee retention tax credit (ERTC) program.
 For those who used the ERC, it is important to understand when credit should be recognized as income and the appropriate accounting treatment and disclosures regarding credit recognition.
-Your bank may have been able to take advantage of the Employee Retention Credit (ERC) program, which was created under the CARES Act.
+If you received a refund check for the Employee Retention Credit (ERC), register it by creating a bank deposit.